bbbbbrie/trello-public-board-lister/README.md

 # Trello Public Board Lister

 A quick Python program that I wrote to list all public Trello boards given a file containing Trello usernames one-per-line.
-You will need to `pip install loguru`.
+You should get a Trello API key and token and `pip install -r requirements.txt` in order to follow along.
+You can pass your API key and token at the command line or set them in your environment variables.
 This has been tested with Python 3.7.

 ## Usage
 Put the usernames that you care about in a file in this directory called `trello-usernames.txt`.